szabgab/rust.code-maven.com/slides/rust/iterators.md

 * Crate an iterator that on every iteration will return the next value from the Fibonacci series.

-## Solution: Iterator for the fibonacci series
+## Solution: Iterator for the Fibonacci series
 {id: solution-fibonacci-iterator}

 ![](examples/iterators/fibonacci/src/main.rs)